Skip to main content

 Definitions of "facility" and "owner"

 Each location that generates infectious waste is a separate facility under Wisconsin’s medical waste rules.
 The location is based on the street address.
 In some cases, contiguous properties with different addresses are considered to be one facility.
 When two or more facilities (also called generators) are at the same street address, location is based on the suite number.
+Ownership of a facility is based on the Tax ID number of the entity that is the lowest-level owner responsible for the facility's operations during a reporting period.

-For detailed information about the terms "facility" and "owner," please review Infectious waste generators, owners and manifesting groups (WA-1819) [PDF].
+For detailed information about the terms "facility" and "owner," review Infectious waste generators, owners and manifesting groups (WA-1819) [PDF].

 Gather information needed for your report